格格不入

 - Similar Idioms:

-- 水火不容 (shuǐ huǒ bù róng): Incompatible like water and fire.
+- 水火不容 (shuǐ huǒ bù róng): Incompatible like water and fire; used for things that are diametrically opposed.

 - Opposite Idioms:

-- 水乳交融 (shuǐ rǔ jiāo róng): Completely integrated and harmonious, like water and milk blending together.
+- 水乳交融 (shuǐ rǔ jiāo róng): Blending like water and milk; to be completely integrated and in perfect harmony.

 6. Summary